cf-tme/connect_2022_labs/docs/git.md

 # Setup Git
-Git will be used to issue commands to fork, clone, commit, and push changes to our github repository.
+Git will be used to issue commands to commit, and push code changes to our GitHub repository.
 ## MacOS
 **Install Homebrew:**